2023/24 Woodford Folk Festival

 - Copy of Moreton Bay Regional Council Food License.

-- Copy of current Public Liability Insurance Certificate for
+- Copy of current Public Liability Insurance Certificate

-- If you believe you can meet the criteria, please make application during this time.
+- If you believe you can meet the criteria, please make your application during this time.
 It is important that you include photos of your stall, keeping in mind the aesthetic expectations that Woodford Folk Festival wish to create.

 - Invoices will be emailed within a nominated period and stallholders will have 21 days to finalise their payment to secure their site at the Festival.